Mattia249/Mattia249/README.md

 # 👋 Hi there!
 I'm Mattia
-🌟 I’m a full stack developer passionate about experimentation and new technologies.
+🌟 I’m a Full Stack Developer passionate about learning and experimenting with new technologies.
 🔧 I love working on creative programming projects.
 📚 I believe every project is an opportunity to learn something new.
 <br>

 ### 📝 About Me
-💼 Developer specializing in Java, Python, and Elixir.
+💼 Developer specializing in Java, Elixir and Python.
 🌐 Experienced in web development and backend services.
 🚀 Constantly exploring new technologies and improving my skills.
 <br>